stelligent/stelligent-u/02-s3/README.md

 ##### Question: Sync vs Copy

-_What makes "sync" a better choice than "cp" for some S3 uploads?_
+_What makes "sync" a better choice than "cp" for some S3 uploads?_ sync allows for a multi-part upload for large objects.
 #### Lab 2.1.3: Exclude Private Objects When Uploading to a Bucket

 Add a private file to your data directory.
 Then, upload the directory to your